ratatui/ratatui-website/src/content/docs/concepts/application-patterns/component-architecture.md

 - <https://github.com/TaKO8Ki/gobang>
 - <https://github.com/nomadiz/edma>

-We also have a `async-template` that has an example of this `Component` based approach:
+We also have an `async-template` that has an example of this `Component` based approach:

 - <https://github.com/ratatui-org/async-template>